Google Translate Disclaimer

 Effective solutions include:

-Advocacy efforts to the provincial and federal government are needed to push for these types of policy changes to improve income and employment practices, which can result in reduced household food insecurity.
+Advocacy efforts to the provincial and federal government are needed to push for these types of changes to improve income and employment policies and programs, which can result in reduced poverty household food insecurity.

 Emergency food programs (also known as food charity) such as food banks, drop-in meal programs and soup kitchens may provide short-term relief for people experiencing food insecurity.
 Some of these programs may also offer other helpful supports and services.